eylulyaltir/DSA210-Project/README.md

   - **H0**: Weather conditions have no significant impact on personal spending behaviour.
   - **H1**: Weather conditions significantly influence personal spending behaviour (e.g. reduced outdoor spending in extreme weather conditions)

-**Data Sources**
+**Data Sources and Collection**

 This project utilizes two primary data sources: personal bank transaction records and weather data.

 Firstly, to provide transaction records for this project I will use my own Akbank spending history.
 Using my banking app I am able to access to my transactions for the required time period in csv format.
 The problem that I came across in this step is the categorization of the spendings but because I will use the data of a manageable time period I can manually enter the categories in the csv file.
+At the end of this data labeling I will have three main variables in my csv file: Date, amount of payment and spending category.

 Secondly, I need to access to the weather data of the specified time period.
 After doing some research for the most efficient weather site for this project, I decided to use Visual Crossing.
 This site allows the user to download the historical weather conditions as a dataset and it includes all the crucial variables such as temperature, wind speed, "feels like" temperature etc.
   - The link to this website is: [Weather Data](https://www.visualcrossing.com/weather-history/%C4%B0stanbul,%20T%C3%BCrkiye/metric/last15days/)

+**Data Analysis**

+To analyze the data for this project I have some steps:

+  1. Cleaning and labeling (if needed) the data to conduct this project in the most efficient way possible.
+  2. I will use descriptive statistics to summarize transaction patterns across different weather conditions and use visualisations such as scatter-plots, time-series to see the change more apparently.
+  3. To test this hypothesis I will use T-tests to compare differences on rainy and sunny days, evaluate variations in spendings, and use chi-square tests to analyze the data more efficiently.
+  4. I will try to predict spendings depending on weather forecasts using ML methods.

+**Limitations and Future Work**

+There are a few limitations to this project.
+Firstly because the main data of the project is my own spendings we can not fully analyze how external conditions affect finance management.
+I only spend money to specific categories and because of this we are not able to observe consumer trends efficiently.
+By broadening this research we can understand consumer trends more efficiently.
+This may help companies, brands or even coffee shops to predict their sale beforehand and create new strategies to increase the predictions.

+**Conclusion**

+This project explores the relationship between weather conditions and personal spending habits by analyzing my own bank transactions and weather records from Visual Crossing.
+The findings of this project can help us learn how external factors influence financial decisions.